Risk-averse optimal control of random elliptic variational inequalities: Analysis of the optimisation problem

 Now, if $U_{ad}$ is bounded, $\delta_{U_{ad}}$ is coercive and we can use the fact that $\cR \circ \cJ \circ S + \varrho > -\infty$ to deduce the coercivity of $F$.
 Otherwise, if $\cR \circ \cJ \circ S + \varrho$ is coercive, we deduce the same property for $F$ by using the non-negativity of $\delta_{U_{ad}}.$

 Applying now the direct method of the calculus of variations, we obtain the result. \end{proof}

-\begin{remark} The conditions in \cref{ass:onBothFunctionals}, needed for the existence of controls, are weaker than those needed in \cite[Proposition 3.12]{Kouri2018} (where $\cR$ is taken to be finite, lower semicontinuous, convex\footnote{Note that if an extended function is convex and lower semicontinuous, it is also weakly lower semicontinuous.} and monotone, and $\varrho$\footnote{The domain condition \eqref{ass:domainCondition} in the cited work is missing if $\varrho$ is taken to map into $\ER$, or otherwise, $\varrho$ needs to be finite, because $\dom(\cR \circ \cJ \circ S + \varrho) \cap U_{ad}$ may be empty if this is not assumed.} to be proper, lower semicontinuous and convex) and weaker also than the ones in \cite[Proposition 3.1]{Kouri2019a} (where $\cR$ and $\varrho$ are finite, lower semicontinuous and convex and $\varrho$ is finite, convex and continuous).
-Although it may appear that we need an extra condition on the domain of the composition, when $\cR$ is finite, it automatically holds.

-Note however that the authors above only have or assume weak-weak continuity for $S$ in their works. \end{remark}
+\begin{rmrk} The conditions in Assumption \ref{ass:onBothFunctionals}, needed for the existence of controls, are weaker than those needed in \cite[Proposition 3.12]{Kouri2018} (where $\cR$ is taken to be finite, lower semicontinuous, convex and monotone, and $\varrho$ to be proper, lower semicontinuous and convex) and weaker also than the ones in \cite[Proposition 3.1]{Kouri2019a} (where $\cR$ and $\varrho$ are finite, lower semicontinuous and convex and $\varrho$ is finite, convex and continuous). {A domain condition (of the same form as \eqref{ass:domainCondition})} in the cited work is missing if $\varrho$ is taken to map into $\ER$, or otherwise, $\varrho$ needs to be finite, because $\dom(\cR \circ \cJ \circ S + \varrho) \cap U_{ad}$ may be empty if this is not assumed.
+Note, however, that the authors above only have or assume weak-weak continuity for $S$ in their works. \end{rmrk}